YeLene/linear-models/generalized_linear_models/Heart-attack-deaths-project-eng.md

 ### Introduction

-This study aimed to identify patient characteristics that might be predictive of death from heart attack using a generalized linear modeling approach.
+This study aimed to identify patient characteristics that might be predictive for death from heart attack using a generalized linear modeling approach.

 We are using data from the “heart” dataset ( glm2 package \[1\]) which